SoborawinThoy/Google-Data-Analytics-Capstone-Case-Study-/README.md

     - Trinidad and Tobago

    The countries that least best to do business with were:

     - Georgia
     - Syria

-3. With my findings, I took a deeper dive into researching about the countries and finding reasons to what causes these these finding and the results is contained inside the powerpoint:
+**3. With my findings, I took a deeper dive into researching about the countries and finding reasons to what causes these these finding and the results is contained inside the powerpoint:**

-      >DISCLAIMER: The presentation provides a concise overview of various countries, offering a snapshot of key information without delving into extensive research details.
+   > DISCLAIMER: The presentation provides a concise overview of various countries, offering a snapshot of key information without delving into extensive research details.
 While the focus was on conducting quick research for each country, the intention was to provide a valuable resource for those interested in exploring business opportunities.
 By presenting easily accessible information, the goal is to enable individuals to initiate their preliminary research on Google, empowering them to gather essential insights before making informed decisions about potential business ventures.

    <a href="Worst countries.csv">Click here to View the PowerPoint</a>